 The Foundation and CA Egypt support a new partner

-The Grameen Crédit Agricole Foundation, in partnership with Crédit Agricole Egypt, has just granted, for the first time, funding to the microfinance institution Tasaheel, in the form of a guarantee equivalent to € 3 million, allowing the institution to access a loan granted by CA Egypt.
+The Grameen Crédit Agricole Foundation, in partnership with Crédit Agricole Egypt, has just granted, for the first time, financing to the microfinance institution Tasaheel, in the form of a guarantee equivalent to 3 million euros allowing the institution to access a loan granted by CA Egypt.

-The Foundation invests for the first time in Moldova
+The Foundation invests in Moldova for the first time

 © Didier Gentilhomme

-For the first time, the Grameen Crédit Agricole Foundation has invested in Moldova, with the microfinance institution Smart Credit, with a loan in local currency equivalent to 496,000 euros over a period of three years.
-Smart Credit is an MFI created in 2010 by five local professionals and whose mission is to position itself as the best microfinance service provider in the region, in particular for socially disadvantaged small entrepreneurs.
+For the first time, the Grameen Crédit Agricole Foundation has invested in Moldova, with the microfinance institution Smart Credit, providing a local currency loan equivalent to €496,000 over a three-year period.
+Smart Credit is an MFI founded in 2010 by five local professionals, whose mission is to position itself as the best provider of microfinance services in the region, particularly for socially disadvantaged small entrepreneurs.

 ___________________________________________________________

-Created in 2008, under the joint leadership of Crédit Agricole SA and Professor Yunus, 2006 Nobel Peace Prize winner and founder of Grameen Bank, the Grameen Crédit Agricole Foundation is a cross-business actor which contributes to the fight against poverty through financial inclusion and social impact entrepreneurship.
-Investor, lender, technical assistance coordinator and Fund advisor, the Foundation supports microfinance institutions and social enterprises in nearly 40 countries.
+Created in 2008, under the joint leadership of Crédit Agricole SA's management and Professor Yunus, 2006 Nobel Peace Prize winner and founder of Grameen Bank, the Grameen Crédit Agricole Foundation is a multi-sector operator that contributes to the fight against poverty through financial inclusion and social impact entrepreneurship.
+As an investor, lender, technical assistance coordinator, and fund advisor, the Foundation supports microfinance institutions and social enterprises in nearly 40 countries.

-The Foundation makes two new investments in Sub-Saharan Africa
+The Foundation makes two new investments in sub-Saharan Africa

 ©Philippe Lissac

-Thus, in Mali, the Foundation funded for the first time Baobab Mali (formerly Microcred), an entity of the Baobab Group, with a loan in local currency equivalent to € 2.5 million.
-Baobab Mali started its operational activities in 2013 in Bamako.
-It is a microfinance institution created on the initiative of a set of international partners wishing to contribute to the economic and social development of Mali.
-In order to be granted a loan, entrepreneurs must demonstrate one year of activity and six months of uninterrupted operations on their premises.
-To date, the institution has nearly 20,000 active borrowers, 46% of whom are women and about 35% of whom live in rural areas.
+In Mali, for example, the Foundation financed Baobab Mali (formerly Microcred), a Baobab Group entity, for the first time with a local currency loan equivalent to €2.5 million.
+Baobab Mali began its operational activities in 2013 in Bamako.
+It is a microfinance institution created at the initiative of a group of international partners eager to contribute to Mali's economic and social development.
+To qualify for loans, entrepreneurs must demonstrate one year of activity and six months of uninterrupted operations on their premises.
+To date, the institution has nearly 20,000 clients, including 46,000 women and approximately 35,000 clients in rural areas.

-The Foundation also granted a new loan in local currency equivalent to € 790,000 to the microfinance institution Bimas in Kenya.
-A partner of the Foundation since 2014, Bimas is a microenterprise development programme (MED-P) launched in 1992 under the auspices of PLAN Embu.
-It was aimed at providing training and credit to small enterprises in Gachoka Division in Mbeere District.
-The institution has continued expanding its operations to the largely unbanked population in the areas of Embu.
-Its goal is to contribute to sustained economic growth and employment in the rural sector resulting in enhanced social welfare and increased income of the rural population in Kenya.
-To date the institution has nearly 19,000 active borrowers, 65% of whom are women and 90% of whom live in rurale areas.
+The Foundation also granted a new loan of €790,000 equivalent in local currency to the microfinance institution Bimas in Kenya.
+A partner of the Foundation since 2014, Bimas is a microenterprise development program (MED-P) established in 1992 under the auspices of PLAN Embu.
+Its objective was to provide training and credit to small businesses in the Gachoka sector of Mbeere district.
+The institution has continued to expand its activities targeting the unbanked population in the Embu region in order to contribute to sustained economic growth and employment in the rural sector, which will result in improved social welfare and increased income for the rural population in Kenya.
+To date, the institution has nearly 19,000 clients, including 65% women and 90% rural clients.